 In several Indian universities, there are many entry tests linked with LLB admission.
 Some of the popular LLB admission exams are given below:

-- CLAT: Each candidate who aspires to get admission for LLB at NLU will have to qualify for the CLAT entrance exam.
-The application process for CLAT is released in January of every year.
-Students need to have 45% marks in the 12 classes to become eligible for CLAT.
+- CLAT: Interested applicant who wants to apply for admission at NLU into the LLB course need to qualify for the entrance exam.
+The CLAT Exam registration form is released every year in the month of January.
+For admission, the Applicant should have to pass 10+2 and must obtain at least 45% marks to become eligible for CLAT.

 - TS LAWCET: A common entrance test for LLB admission within the Telangana state.
 The TS LAWCET registration portal will open in March 2023.

-- SLAT: Symbiosis University conducts SLAT each year for providing LLB admission.
+- SLAT: Symbiosis University conducts SLAT each year to provide LLB admission.
 This year its registrations will start in May 2023.

 - AP LAWCET: On behalf of APSCHE, Krishnadevaraya University conducts this entrance exam each year.
 This exam is specifically designed to conduct LLB admissions for Andhra Pradesh.